johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

     }),
 ```

 It's not a terribly exciting example, but you get the idea.
 You can take advantage of any of the asynchronous provider methods to supply the configuration data to the module.
+If you check out the [knex-cats](https://github.com/nestjsplus/knex-cats) sample, you'll see some more robust use of a config module to configure our Knex module dynamically.

 #### Publish the Package